mweagle/Sparta/content/docs/overview/index.md

 Then open _graph.html_ in your browser (also linked [here](/images/overview/graph.html) ) to see what will be provisioned.

 Since everything looks good, we'll provision the stack via `provision` and verify the lambda function.
-Note that the `$S3_BUCKET` value must be an S3 bucket to which you have write access since Sparta uploads the Lambda package and CloudFormation template to that bucket as part of provisioning.
+Note that the `$S3_BUCKET` value must be an S3 bucket to which you have write access since Sparta uploads the lambda package and CloudFormation template to that bucket as part of provisioning.

 ```bash
 go run main.go provision --s3Bucket $S3_BUCKET